The Sound of Drums

-He forces me to look at him and all I can think is how ugly the prince is.
-His balding head is red from his stolen crown as if it’s too tight.
-His burgundy tunic is a dark blood shade as if a testament of all the blood he’s spilt.
+He forces me to look at him and all I can think about is how ugly the prince is.
+His balding head is red from his stolen crown as if it’s too tight and his burgundy tunic is a dark blood shade like a testament to all the blood he’s spilled.

-I rip my head away from his hand and spit blood from my split lip at his shoes.
+He whips his wolfskin cloak to his side and I rip my head away from his hand, spitting the blood from my split lip at his shoes.

 I respond with a bloody grin, “Forgiven.
-All these years I’ve slipped your grasp and every defeat you’ve suffered these long years at the hands of a mere child.
-Of course you long for my death if only to recover your pride.”
+All these years I’ve slipped through your grasp and every defeat you’ve suffered has been at the hands of a mere child.
+Of course, you long for my death if only to recover your pride.”

-“If you had been just a child, you already would have felt the noose around your neck.
+“If you were just that, you already would have felt the noose around your neck.
 You’re more than a child, Aine.”

-I remember my pride now; my strength that had been stripped of me weeks ago during my torture session with the sheriff of Nottingham.
+I am reminded of my pride; my strength that had been stripped of me weeks ago during my torture with the sheriff of Nottingham.

-He’d taken so much and left me with what I began to believe a shell of my former self, locked away in the dungeons of Nottingham.
-Awaiting my fate, but remembering my mother, my father I know now I’m stronger than what they’ve done to me now.
-I’m a fighter and I inherited that from both my parents.
+He’d taken so much, left me with what I began to believe was a shell of my former self, locked away in the dungeons of Nottingham.
+But Prince John has reminded me of who I am, and I’m stronger than what they’ve done to me.

-John had been in love with my mother, he’d even almost married her and then my father had stolen her right from under his nose like the thief he was.
+John had been in love with my mother back in the days.
+He’d even almost married her but then my father had stolen her right from under his nose like the thief he was.

-But my favorite part of me is my eyes because I can remember my mother telling me not long before she died how I had my father’s eyes and the way she’d gaze at me with such love, I knew I was lucky because more importantly than my looks I knew I had the best of both of them inside me.
+But my favorite part about me is my eyes.
+My mother loved my eyes because she'd tell me I had my father’s eyes and the way she’d gaze at me with such love, I was lucky.
+Because more important than just my looks, I knew I had the best of both of them inside of me.

 John grabs the top of my head shaking me out of my reveries, my dark red hair falling loosely past my shoulders.

 “Indeed it’s as if she were still here.
-You’re a true vision of her, well, except for those eyes… But hell if I was twenty years younger and you were less like your father perhaps this could end another way but alas… ”
+You’re a true vision of her, well, except," he glares into my eyes, "… But hell if I was twenty years younger and you were less like your father, perhaps this could end another way.
+Alas… ”

-He turns his back to me and marches towards the door as it finally begins to open.
+He turns his back on me and marches towards the door as it finally begins to open.

-He greets his stolen subjects waiting in the courtyard with a dramatic smile as he walks up the side stone steps onto the castle balcony that overlooks the interior square.
+He greets his stolen subjects waiting in the courtyard with a dramatic smile as he saunters up the side stone steps onto the castle balcony that overlooks the interior square.

-Screams and objections can be heard from behind the line of soldiers keeping the peasants in check.
+Screams and objections shout from behind the line of soldiers keeping the peasants in check.

-The cold winter breeze sways my tunic, the wind caressing my hair away from my face, I must look like a white lady and I wonder if I’ll truly become that mythological specter after my death.
+The cold winter breeze sways my tunic, the wind caressing my hair from my face.
+I must look like a white lady and maybe I’ll become that mythological specter after my demise.

-The guard who led my from cell takes my upper arm and hauls me closer to my awaiting fate, the noose hanging above the platform.
-It patiently waits to encircle my neck.
+The guard who led me from my cell takes my upper arm and hauls me closer to the gallows, the noose hanging above the platform.
+It patiently waits to break my neck.

 I’ve done so many things in the past years.
-It all floods back as I stare at that circle of rope.
+Every memory floods back as I stare at that circle of rope.
 How I stole from the rich to support the poor.
-When I carried medicine through a rocky pass to save lives the isolated mountain villages.
-I’ve bandaged my men and women of my camp who had fought alongside me and for the life my father and I stand for.
-I’ve fought by my father’s side and hurt myself almost beyond repair because I believe so passionately in our cause.
+How I carried medicine through a rocky pass to save lives in the isolated mountain villages.
+I’ve bandaged my men and women of my camp who fought alongside me for the life my father and I stand for.
+I’ve worked by my father’s side and injured myself almost beyond repair because I believed so passionately in our cause.

-I have done more than most people have in a lifetime, I should be satisfied, happy with the time I was given.
+I have done more than most people have in a long lifetime.
+I should be satisfied, happy with the time I was given.
+But I’m not.

 They know who I truly am, they know what I’ve really done, and they are the ones I keep fighting for.

-I look up towards the sky and allow the wind comfort me.
-I think of my father as well as the man I’d come to know and love, a man I had hoped to spend a life with.
-I think of my mother and how I was to see her sooner than I had originally expected.
+I look up towards the sky and allow the wind to comfort me.
+I think of my father as well as the boy I’d come to know and love, a boy I had hoped to spend a life with.
+I think of my mother and how I am to see her sooner than I had originally expected.

 “Does the prisoner have any last words?”

-Prince John’s voice shakes me out of my grief.
-I turn away from the sky and look out over the people that matter most until finally looking back to the prince.
+Prince John’s snarl shakes me out of my grief.
+I turn my gaze from the sky and look out over the people that matter most until finally glaring back at the prince.

 “You can’t kill me!
-Not really, at least, not what I stand for.
+Not what I stand for.
 There will always be someone there to right the balance in the world.
-My body will wither and die, but my spirit will live on, as well as my cause.
+My body will wither and die, but my spirit will live on, as will my cause.
 You’re weak, Prince John, you have no real power over my people or me!
 Long Live the King!
 Long Live King Richard!”
-I scream the words with all my might.
-The Prince looks thunderous and I can’t contain the laugh of joy that probably looks as if I’ve gone mad from my captivity.
+I scream the words with all my shattered might.

 “Long Live King Richard!”
-I yell once more.
+I scream once more.